gammapy/gammapy/docs/development/dev_howto.rst

-The default interpolator we use is `scipy.interpolate.RegularGridInterpolator` because it's fast and robust (more fancy interpolation schemes can lead to unstable response in some cases, so more careful checking across all of parameter space would be needed).
+The default interpolator we use is `scipy.interpolate.RegularGridInterpolator` because it's fast and robust (more fancy interpolation schemes can lead to unstable response in some cases, so more careful checking across all parameter space would be needed).

 You should use this pattern to implement a function of method that does interpolation: